sveltejs/kit/documentation/docs/05-load.md

 ```

 If a `load` function is triggered to re-run and you stay on the same `+page.svelte`, the page will not remount — instead, it will update with the new `data`.
 This means that components' internal state is preserved.
 If this isn't want you want, you can reset whatever you need to reset inside an [`afterNavigate`](/docs/modules#$app-navigation-afternavigate) callback, and/or wrap your component in a [`{#key ...}`](https://svelte.dev/docs#template-syntax-key) block.

+### Shared state

+In many server environments, a single instance of your app will serve multiple users.
+For that reason, per-request or per-user state must not be stored in shared variables outside your `load` functions, but should instead be stored in `event.locals`.